DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/gpu/ascend/vnpu.md

 ## Prerequisites

-- Ascend-related firmware and drivers are successfully installed.
+- Setup of Kubernetes cluster environment.
-- Kubernetes cluster environment is set up.
+- The current NPU node has the Ascend driver installed.
-- `ascend-docker-runtime` is installed.
+- The current NPU node has the Ascend-Docker-Runtime component installed.
-- `ascend-mindxdl` component is installed.
+- The NPU MindX DL suite is installed on the current cluster.
-- Supported NPUs:
+- Supported NPU models:

     - Ascend 310P, verified
     - Ascend 910b (20 cores), verified